 - salary (Int)

 |If (implicit)||Condition Expression||Assign to Group (or any action)|

 |If||user.salary > 1000000||expensiveEmployee|

 For more details, refer to the Okta Expression Language reference.

 After a rule is created and saved, it is inactive by default.
 Once activated, it will run across your entire user population.
 The new rule then runs on a particular user as its profile is updated via import, direct updating, or other changes.

-- Click on the group name to view its page.
+- Click the group name to view its page.

-- You can verify the membership and who added the user.
+- Verify the membership and who added the user.